berkmancenter/odie_backend/README.md

 * [the admin docs](doc/admin.md), if you're an administrator of an ODIE instance
 * [the api docs](doc/api.md), if you're writing code to consume the ODIE API.

-The ODIE API requires ruby 2.6 and postgres 9.2+.
+The ODIE API requires:
+* ruby 2.6
+* postgres 9.2+.
+* Elasticsearch 6.6
+* Logstash 6.6

 ## Getting started
 * Copy `config/database.yml.example` to `config/database.yml` and change its values to match your postgres.